 Generally, our primary sources of liquidity are cash generated from operating activities and borrowings under our Revolving Credit Facility, as described below.
 These sources also fund a portion of our capital expenditures and contractual contingent consideration obligations.
-Adapting to COVID-19, we have curtailed mergers and acquisitions activities and suspended stock buy-back.
+Adapting to COVID-19, we have curtailed mergers and acquisitions activities and suspended the stock buy-back program through our third fiscal quarter, but reinitiated the stock buy-back program starting in the fourth quarter of the fiscal year ended June 30, 2021.
 Our level of cash and financing capabilities along with cash flows from operations have historically been sufficient to meet our operating and capital needs.
-As of June 30, 2020, we have \$34.8 million in cash on hand to serve as adequate working capital.
+As of June 30, 2021, we have \$13.7 million in cash on hand to serve as adequate working capital.